Frequently asked questions

 What will we need to provide for you?

-The team will require three things:
+If building in your garden, the team will require three things:

-- access to a loo
+• Access to a loo

 What if I don’t have a large garden?